Week (Chung Ha song)

 "Week" is a song by South Korean singer Chung Ha.
-The song was initially the first single album of the singer, but was later repackaged into Chung Ha's first EP Hands on Me.
-It is also a pre-debut single.
+The song was initially the pre-first single album of the singer, but was later repackaged into Chung Ha's first EP Hands on Me.
+It was also a pre-debut single.

 Composition

 The pre-release track "월화수목금토일 (Week)" is a ballad about the emptiness the singer felt after her former group's disbandment.

 Music video

 The music video was released on 20 April 2017 on YouTube.